Boux/m32-emu/README.md

 This is entirely vibe-coded.
 Every line was written by an LLM, working from the Mother-32 user manual.

-It is **not** a sound-alike.
-The audio is a clean virtual-analog model, not a circuit simulation.
+The intention is **not** to re-create the exact sound of the original.

-The goal is **learning the instrument**, not replacing it.
-Panel layout, button combos, LED behaviour and sequencer rules follow the manual as closely as possible, so what you learn here should transfer to the real thing.
+I made this so I could have a way to learn how the instrument works and practice with it without having the need to physically get one.

 ## Install